 What does the notebook do?

 3.1.
-Once the Azure Cloud environment creation is completed, you will have the option to either pause the environment, modify the environment using ‘Settings’ or Open the newly created cloud environment with a JupyterLab.
+Once the Azure Cloud environment is completed, you'll be able to pause the environment, modify the environment using Settings, or open the newly created cloud environment with JupyterLab.

 3.3.
 To start your analysis, open the edgeR.ipynb jupyter notebook from the left for editing.